virgili0/Virgilio/Topics/prerequisites.md

 Today, more than ever (and an enormity compared to 5 years ago) it is _easy and affordable_ for everyone to start practicing ML in everyday problems, and it is an _obligation_ in the shoes of a company that wants to remain competitive in a market that runs at crazy speed.

+Let's see which elements do you need to get started.

 ### Data
 Data comes from the Latin Datus, which means fact, _happened_.
 Building ML programs means exploiting something that has already **happened in the past** (the data) to discover recurring patterns that suggest **how to act in the future**.